 Complications and other health concerns should be proactively addressed in postpartum care and beyond.

-According to the report, women should be advised that pregnancy complications are associated with higher risk of cardiometabolic diseases.
+According to the report, women should be advised that pregnancy complications are associated with a higher risk of cardiometabolic diseases.
 Follow-ups are essential for women who have chronic medical conditions and those who have experienced pregnancy or neonatal losses.
-These women and their obstetric care providers should determine which healthcare provider will take primary responsibility for their health.
+These women and their obstetric care providers should determine which health care provider will take primary responsibility for their health.

 Pregnancy-related conditions, such as preeclampsia and gestational diabetes, have been linked to increased incidence of high blood pressure and type 2 diabetes later in life.
 It is important to discuss with your healthcare provider what you can do to stay healthy.